Marc-Edison-Vergeire/My_Portfolio/SOC Home Lab Projects/Virtual-SOC-Lab/README.md

 <p>There is this Windows event ID “<b><i>4726</i></b>”. </p>
 <p><img width="712" height="387" alt="image" src="https://github.com/user-attachments/assets/f231bc79-2ec2-47ae-aa54-6ec17ffceb17" />
 </p>
-<p>I researched what does the Windows Event ID 4726 means.
+<p>I researched what the Windows Event ID 4726 means.
 This means that “<i>A user account was deleted</i>”, which is the activity what I did from the Windows VM, deleting the new user.</p>
 <p><img width="975" height="291" alt="image" src="https://github.com/user-attachments/assets/6c981b4a-c90a-4243-88a6-488521b7c785" />
 </p>
 <p>I scrolled down for more information.
-Under the system message, it was indeed the new user was deleted.
-There are other information , such as the account name who made and delete the new user along with its Relative Identifier (RID), and the account name of the user itself with its Relative Identifier (RID) as well.</p>
+Under the system message, it indeed shows that the new user was deleted.
+There is other information, such as the account name who made and deleted the new user along with its Relative Identifier (RID), and the account name of the user itself with its Relative Identifier (RID) as well.</p>
 <p><img width="959" height="340" alt="image" src="https://github.com/user-attachments/assets/f4622d01-9114-493d-bdbb-33bfc39240ce" />
 </p>
-<p>Again, I researched online what the event ID is for a user account creation, which I will be using to search in Wazuh.</p>
+<p>Again, I researched online what the event ID is for user account creation, which I will be using to search in Wazuh.</p>
 <p><img width="975" height="131" alt="image" src="https://github.com/user-attachments/assets/8ef3b708-eddf-483b-aa44-2d40e3fdd74d" />
 </p>
-<p>Using the information I found online, I typed the event ID 4720 on the search bar and found <b>84</b> hits.</p>
+<p>Using the information I found online, I typed the event ID 4720 into the search bar and found <b>84</b> hits.</p>
 <p><img width="975" height="172" alt="image" src="https://github.com/user-attachments/assets/24d7ea34-ba60-4760-a586-855433a160db" />
 </p>
 <p><img width="975" height="508" alt="image" src="https://github.com/user-attachments/assets/99589608-9b2c-4ba9-86ff-dd825df85b70" />